Mount Banks Summit Walk in the Blue Mountains

 Grose Valley views from Mount Banks

-If you’re choosing the shorter walking track to the summit, you will need to look for the path that starts behind the big rock.
+If you’re going to do the shorter walking track to the summit, you will need to look for the path that starts behind the big rock with the plaque.

 About Mt Banks